 Directly behind the hotel starts the "Painters Way", a gorgeous hike up to the most famous rocks.
 The bus for hikers departs 200 meters away.
 Schmilka is located next to the German-Czech border and one of our favourite hikes to the "Prebischtor".
 More about the different hiking trails in the description.

 For those who are limited in time, you can either take a train from Dresden to Rathen or book a guided tour.
 The train (S-Bahn) from Dresden Central Station to Rathen operates at least twice each hour.
 From here you can take a ferry boat to cross the river Elbe.
-You can't miss the ferry; signs are leading to the jetty.
+You can't miss the ferry; signs leading to the jetty.
 After the short ferry ride, it’s a steep trail along with many steps through the forest to the Bastei Bridge.
 However, consider that there is much more to explore than this picturesque and famous bridge.
-To discover this excellent hiking region, you can book a guided trip from Dresden to the Elbe Sandstone Mountains as well.
+To discover this excellent hiking region, you can also book a guided trip from Dresden to the Elbe Sandstone Mountains.

 Best Tours from Dresden and Prague

-If you travel to Dresden or Prague don't miss this exceptional National Park.
+If you travel to Dresden or Prague, don't miss this exceptional National Park.
 Free entrance to the park.

 Best Months to Visit